Janakpuri: Establishments

-Janak Puri has a Fire Station adjacent to the Janak Puri Super Speciality Hospital on the Lal Sai Mandir Marg.
+Janakpuri has a fire station adjacent to the Janakpuri Super Speciality Hospital on the Lal Sai Mandir Marg.

-Besides small and medium-sized hospitals and medical centres, Janak Puri Super Speciality Hospital, An Autonomous Post-Graduate Institute, a 300 bedded medical facility, has been operational since September 2008.

-Dada Dev Matri Avum Shishu Chikitsalya is also adjacent and near to Janak Puri.

-Dispensaries in various blocks are available like in C4 Block Janak Puri.
+There are small and medium-sized hospitals and medical centres.
+Janakpuri Super Speciality Hospital, a government-operated hospital, is also located in the locality and has been operational since September 2008.
+Dada Dev Matri Avum Shishu Chikitsalya is also adjacent and near to Janakpuri.
+Dispensaries in various blocks are available like in the C4 Block.

-Janak Puri has Authority Office near to District Center where Sub-Registrar Office facilitate various Government Official works related to the district.
+Janakpuri Authority Office is near to the District Center where the Sub-Registrar Office is located and facilitates various government official works related to the district.

-Janak Puri has Post Offices for each block to facilitate its citizens.
-For passport seva also, there is facility available in the designated post office.
-Moreover, for Aadhaar Card also, services are available.
+Janakpuri has post offices for each block to facilitate its citizens.
+For the Aadhaar card and passport services, there is a facility available in the designated post office.

-Various Public and Private Sector banks are in Janak Puri, which not only facilitate its residents but also help people in commercial sector.
+Various public and private sector banks are in Janakpuri, which not only facilitate its residents but also help people in the commercial sector.

-BSES Rajdhani Delhi manage electricity supply and Delhi Jal Board is ensuring the water supply.
+BSES Rajdhani Delhi manage electricity supply and Delhi Jal Board ensures the water supply in the locality.

-Libraries have been setup by Delhi Government in Janak Puri.
+Libraries have been established in Janakpuri by the Delhi Government.

-There are various Mother Diary and Amul Booths in Janak Puri.
+There are various Mother Dairy and Amul booths in Janakpuri.
 Almost every block has such booths for milk, curd, dairy products and vegetables as well as fruits.

 Connectivity

-Janak Puri is connected by the Outer Ring Road to parts of Northwest and North Delhi like Rohini, Pitampura, and Wazirabad through elevated corridors.
-Janak Puri's famous Pankha road connects Janak Puri to Uttam Nagar, Dwarka, Delhi Cantonment, Najafgarh, Palam.
-It has Vivekanand setu, which was named by our Leader Smt.
-Sushma Swaraj Ji to tribute Swami Vivekanand Ji.
-There is a way to connect Dwarka Express Way to reach Gurugram, Jaipur, Mumbai Express, Chandigarh.
+Janakpuri is connected by the Outer Ring Road to the other parts in Northwest and North Delhi like Rohini, Pitampura, and Wazirabad through elevated corridors.
+The Pankha road and the Vivekanand Setu connects Janakpuri to Uttam Nagar, Dwarka, Delhi Cantonment, Najafgarh, and Palam.
+The Dwarka Expressway connects the region to Gurugram, Chandigarh, Jaipur, and Mumbai.

-The Hari Nagar Delhi Transport Corporation (DTC) Bus Depot is near to the Janak Puri.
+The Hari Nagar Delhi Transport Corporation (DTC) Bus Depot is near to the locality of Janakpuri.

-The Delhi Metro has three metro stations in Janak Puri (Dabri Mor-Janak Puri South, Janak Puri East, Janak Puri West), one station each on the blue line and magenta line and one on both.
-In the third phase, Janak Puri got a new underground station, Dabri Mor metro station near the DDA Park in C2 Area, on the Magenta Line (Janak Puri(W) – Botanical Garden) which has been opened for public on 29 May 2018.
-This corridor will have the first driverless train in Delhi Metro Network.
-Janak Puri West Metro Station has been expanded to accommodate the new Magenta Line.
-Janak Puri West Metro Station has India's highest escalator.
-It is 15.6 metres high (equivalent to a 5-storey building) and 35.3 metres long.
+Janakpuri has connectivity via the metro through three Delhi Metro stations: Janakpuri East (Blue Line), Janakpuri West (Interchange station between Blue and Magenta lines), and Dabri Mor-Janakpuri South (Magenta Line).

 Education

-The neighbourhood's schools include Govt.
-Schools / Sarvodaya Vidyalaya, Kendriya Vidyalaya Janakpuri, Municipal Corporation of Delhi schools, Mira Model School, New Era Public School, D.T.E.A.
-Sr. Sec.
-School, St. Marks Sr. Sec.
-Public School, St. Francis de Sales School, SS Mota Singh School, Lawrence Public School, and Sumermal Jain Public School.
+The neighbourhood's schools include government and private Schools such as the Sarvodaya Vidyalayas, Kendriya Vidyalaya, MCD schools, Mira Model School, New Era Public School, D.T.E.A.
+Senior Secondary School, A.E.S.
+N. T. Rama Rao Memorial Senior Secondary School, St. Marks Senior Secondary Public School, St. Francis de Sales School, SS Mota Singh School, Lawrence Public School, and Sumermal Jain Public School.

 Key institutions in and around Janakpuri include: